-They say that a certain amount of pain is supposed to help clarify your thoughts.
+They say that pain can sometimes help clarify your thoughts.
 Nope!
 I disagree completely.
 After spending 3 hours in the ER last night with great amounts of pain due to a kidney stone half the size of a dime, the only thing clear to me was how much I hurt.
-I’m not going to lie, that was awful.
+I’m not going to lie, that was a pain in the Angst.

-Fantasy books are about imagination, but a certain amount of realism adds to the danger.
-Stories are always more compelling when it feels like there is a genuine threat to succeeding, a cost to the characters’ actions.
+Fantasy books are about imagination, but real life experiences can add a hint of realism to the story.
+Books are always more compelling when it feels like there is a genuine threat to succeeding and a cost to the characters’ actions.
 It doesn’t always have to be a death.
 Terrible odds with great risks and a bit of pain makes a successful outcome more rewarding.

 I’m happy that I can turn the pain in my Angst into a resource for better writing.
 Now what am I going to do when I have to write about dragons?